yaml/yamlscript/doc/yamlscript.md

 up for editing and re-evaluation.

+# YAMLScript Core Library

+YAMLScript has it's own core library with a small set of functions that differ from Clojure and Lingy core.
+This library is automatically required by the YAMLScript Runtime.

+The YAMLScript Core Functions are:

+* `read-file-ys`

+  Reads and evaluates a YAMLScript `.ys` file.

+* `read-string-ys`

+  Reads and evaluates a YAMLScript code string.

+* `say`

+  An alias for `println`.

+* `yamlscript-version`

+  Returns the YAMLScript version mapping.

+* `..`

+  The YAMLScript infix range operator.
+  Described below.

 # YAMLScript Documentation

 Since the YAMLScript programming language is just a different syntax for the